toscawidgets/tw2.core/docs/standalone.rst

 ===================

 .. note::
-    The files created in this tutorial can be downloaded as a .zip file TBD
+    The files created in this tutorial can be downloaded as a :download:`.zip file <standalone.zip>`.

 Building a Page